 If you decide to pursue compensation for your injuries, you will need to take a few steps.
-The first step is to make sure you file your case within Florida’s statute of limitations, which is four years for a personal injury lawsuit, per Florida Statutes §95.11(3)(a).
+The first step is to make sure you file your case within Florida’s statute of limitations, which is two years for a personal injury lawsuit, per Florida Statutes §95.11(3)(a).
 A Brandon distracted driver crash attorney from our firm can help you review your situation and determine when the statute of limitations for your case might expire.

 Next, you will need to show that the other party acted negligently.
 In general, negligence means failing to use the same level of reasonable care and skill that a careful and prudent driver would use.

 When it comes to driving, a careful driver will not get distracted behind the wheel.
 Instead, they would focus on the road, follow all traffic laws, and adjust their driving as needed to accommodate road hazards or heavy traffic.

 There are many different types of evidence you may be able to use to show the other driver was negligent at the time of the accident.
 A few examples include:

 - Consults with experts

 - Your recollection of what happened during the accident